 - as a topping on a sweet potato bowl

-If you're more of a visual person, watch this video on how easy it is to make this nut-free granola!
+If you're more of a visual person, watch the full-length video on YouTube to see how easy it is to make this nut-free granola!

 Chocolate Tigernut Granola (AIP, Paleo, Vegan, Nut-free)Print